scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 This section deals with possible recovery from the compromises discussed in the previous paragraph.
 As described in [](#substitutes-to-revocation), there is no revocation in the Control Plane PKI.

 - At TRC level: If any of the root keys or voting keys contained in the TRC are compromised, the TRC MUST be updated as described in [](#update).
-A trust reset is only required in the case the number of compromised keys at the same time is greater or equal than the TRC's quorum (see [](#quorum)), and a invalid update has been produced and distributed in the network.
+A trust reset is only required in the case the number of compromised keys at the same time is greater or equal than the TRC's quorum (see [](#quorum)), and an invalid update has been produced and distributed in the network.
-- At CA level: If the private key related to a issuing CA certificate is compromised, the impacted CA AS MUST obtain a new CA certificate from the corresponding root AS.
+- At CA level: If the private key related to an issuing CA certificate is compromised, the impacted CA AS MUST obtain a new CA certificate from the corresponding root AS.
 Issuing CA certificates are generally short lived to limit the impact of compromise.
 Alternatively, with a TRC update, a new root keys can also be forced, invalidating the compromised CA.
 - At AS level: In the event of a key compromise of a (non-core) AS, the impacted AS needs to obtain a new certificate from its CA. This process will vary depending on internal issuance processes.